Omolade11/Web-Solution-using-WordPress-and-MySQL-/Project.md

 ![](https://github.com/Omolade11/Web-Solution-using-WordPress-and-MySQL-/blob/main/Images/Screenshot%202023-02-23%20at%2000.25.38.png)
 After clicking on the above, it leads us to the page in the image below where we select the instance we want to attach the volume to and click on the "attach volume" icon button.
 ![](https://github.com/Omolade11/Web-Solution-using-WordPress-and-MySQL-/blob/main/Images/Screenshot%202023-02-23%20at%2000.28.46.png)
-We will follow this process to create and attach two more volumes
+We will follow this process to create and attach two more volumes.